cglinka/SQLworkshop/README.md

-# SQLworkshop
+# SQL
-introduction to SQL
+WiDS Intro to SQL